Logarithms and Square Roots of Real Matrices: Jordan Decomposition and the Real Jordan Form

 \remark The above result generalizes the fact that when we have a rotation matrix, $R$, the eigenvalues $-1$ occurring in the real block diagonal form of $R$ can be paired up.

 The following theorem shows that the ``structure'' of the Jordan form of a matrix is preserved under exponentiation.
 This is an important result that will be needed to establish the necessity of the criterion for a real matrix to have a real logarithm.
+Again, in this section, we state the theorem without proof.
+A proof is given in Section \ref{sec6}.

 \begin{thm} For any (real or complex) $n\times n$ matrix, $A$, if $A = P J P^{-1}$ where $J$ is a Jordan matrix of the form

 then there is some invertible matrix, $Q$, so that the Jordan form of $e^A$ is given by